goliatone/go-cms/docs/CMS_IMP.md

 }
 ```

+### Service Initialisation Ordering

+The container now constructs high-traffic services in a single pass so every dependency is available before the next layer is built:

+1. `blocks.Service` (with media/versioning options)
+2. `widgets.Service` (pluggable registry or no-op depending on the feature flag)
+3. `themes.Service` (no-op when themes are disabled)
+4. `pages.Service` – initialised once with block, widget, theme, media, versioning, and scheduling options applied before any command handlers capture it
+5. `menus.Service` – created after pages so it can reuse the page repository and URL resolver once

+This ordering avoids the previous “build then rebuild” behaviour for the page and menu services and guarantees that feature-gated dependencies (widgets, themes, media) are always injected when enabled.

 When `Navigation.RouteConfig` is provided the DI container constructs a shared `urlkit.RouteManager` and injects a `menus.URLResolver`.
 Menu items continue to use slug-based fallbacks if the resolver cannot produce a URL.
 Locale-specific groups are optional; omit `LocaleGroups` to share a single group across locales.

 Example wiring: